minvws/nl-rdo-woo-web/docs/dossier-types.md

 - See the existing implementations for reference.
 - For the `getSteps` method you need to implement the `StepDefinitionInterface` in a separate class for each wizard step.
 - Each step definition refers to route names, see the controller implementation docs below.

+### Dossier delete strategy

+There are generic delete strategies in place that remove the dossier from elasticsearch, remove the main document (when present) and remove attachments (when present).
+If you introduce additional related entities and/or files you should implement an additional delete strategy.
+See ``WooDecisionDeleteStrategy`` as an example.

 ### Implement admin (balie) actions